 As time moved on many have contacted me stating they would never use PayPal, and others wanted some kind of non-online processing of Credit Cards.

-We have listened to your requests, and now offer 3 more ways to pay for product through our online store.
+We have listened to your requests, and now offer 3 more ways to pay for Viagra product Generic Viagra through our online store.
 We now offer secure online credit card processing without going through PayPal, and we also now support fax in offline credit card processing.
 And, we also now offer Google Checkout.
 4 ways to pay in our online store, Please visit and let me know if you have any problems with any of them.
 You can visit our online store by clicking the link below, or Clicking Online Store in the Menu above.

 RED CHILE PUREE

 1-2 cups water 8-10 dried red New Mexico chile pods

 (Hot) – (get Hatch Valley if you can)

 Tear tops off of chile pods and use knife or finger (use plastic food preparation gloves to protect your fingers as they will start to sting a bit — do not touch your eyes with your fingers until you’ve washed them) to clean out seeds and veins inside of each one.
 Place pods in medium sized pot and cover with water.
 Heat to boiling on high heat.
 Boil several minutes until pods are soft stirring occasionally to make sure they boil evenly.
 Place drained pods (save liquid) in blender container, then pour 1/2 of liquid into blender (keep the rest in the pot and Cialis Online Cialis add more water for the next batch) and blend until smooth, add 1-2 cloves garlic if desired.
 Add more water if needed, but keep in mind this is a puree, thicker than sauce or juice.
 When pureed, pour into a large stock pot.
 Sometimes you might need to pour thru a mesh sieve to remove any skins that did not blend up in the blender.
 NOTE: You will want to make several batches of puree.

 2 T. butter